Week 26 of Pregnancy

 Baby this week

-- •Brain is developing rapidly with sleep-wake cycles emerging
+- •Brain is developing rapidly with increased neural connections

-- •Lungs are producing surfactant, essential for breathing after birth
+- •Lungs are beginning to produce surfactant, a substance needed for breathing after birth

 - •Fingerprints and footprints are fully formed